-The « Jours Meilleurs » (Better Days) House Jean Prouvé designed for Abbé Pierre perfectly summed up the notion of the mass-produced detached dwelling—lasting, light, economical and comfortable—that he had been working on for almost twenty years.
+The ʺJours Meilleursʺ (Better Days) house Jean Prouvé designed for Abbé Pierre perfectly summed up the notion of the mass-produced detached dwelling—lasting, light, economical and comfortable—that he had been working on for almost twenty years.
 The project also illustrated Prouvé’s responsiveness: faced with a housing crisis, he perfected a model combining his earlier experiments with an innovative building technique and the latest materials in just a few weeks.